plumpss/documents/README.md

 ## Usage

 Install via Composer (`plumpss/documents`), as a Git submodule or download the repo and export into a directory within your project.
-Run `dev/build` to update the database.

 Add the `DocumentsPageExtension` to any Page classes you want documents to be uploaded to.
 E.g. to add to all pages: